PeanutStick/IRC_BOT/README.md

 # Things done
 -Get Title of a YouTube video.
 -Get Title of a soundcloud music.
--Get Price of a crypto
+-Get Price of a crypto.
--Translate to English
+-Translate to English.
--Get music streaming link from a Title Youtube
+-Get music streaming link from a Title Youtube.

 # Incomming features
--Get the price of a stock
+-Get the price of a stock and be able to bet on it, with virtual money.
 -Score board to show who is more active on the server.
--Some games like mastermind or blackjack
+-Some games like mastermind or blackjack.